ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This document describes the scalable, flexible, and decentralized SCITT architecture.
 Its goal is to enhance auditability and accountability across supply chains.

-In supply chains, there are producers and consumers of items.
+In supply chains, items travel down the chain until they are eventually consumed by someone.
-Consumers may like to have information about the items that they consume, such as an item's provenance.
+Consumers like to have information about the items that they consume.
+There are many parties who publish information about an item:
+For example, the original manufacturer may provide information about the state of the item when it left the factory.
+The shipping company may add information about the transport environment of the item.
+Compliance auditors may provide information about their compliance assessment of the item.
+Security companies may publish vulnerability information about an item.
+Consumers may even publish the fact that they consume an item.

-SCITT provides a way for consumers to obtain this information in a way that is "transparent", that is, producers cannot lie about the information without it being detected.
+SCITT provides a way for consumers to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
-SCITT achieves this by having producers (also called Issuers) publish information in a Transparency Service, where consumers (also called Verifiers) can check the information.
+SCITT achieves this by having producers, auditors, etc. (also called Issuers) publish information in a Transparency Service, where consumers (also called Verifiers) can check the information.

-SCITT consists of the following roles: Issuers, Transparency Services, Verifiers, and Auditors.
-The process works as follows:

-1. Issuers make Statements about Artifacts they release, for example: "Issuer name", "Artifact type", "Artifact version".
-1. Issuers sign the Statements, producing Signed Statements.
-1. Issuers submit the Signed Statements to Transparency Services.
-1. Transparency Services take the submitted Signed Statements and insert them into an Append-only Log, producing Transparent Statements.
-They may add their own metadata such as: "Transparency Service name", "Artifact registration time", "registration policy used".
-This process can be thought of as Transparency Services counter-signing Issuers' Signed Statements.
-Transparency Services have a Registration Policy controlling what can be submitted.
-They may also have an authorization policy controlling who can access their service.
-1. Verifiers consume the Transparent Statements, verifying them in order to be convinced of the Statement about the Artifact.
-1. Auditors verify the correctness and consistency of the Transparent Statements.

-An entity can take on multiple roles, for example, an entity can act both as an Issuer and as a Verifier.
-An Issuer can make multiple Statements about the same Artifact.
-Multiple Issuers can issue Statements about the same Artifact.

-SCITT provides the following security guarantees:

-1. Statements made by Issuers about supply chain Artifacts are identifiable, authentic, and non-repudiable.
-1. Statement provenance and history can be independently and consistently audited.
-1. Issuers can efficiently prove that their Statement is logged by a Transparency Service.

-The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata using a distributed public key infrastructure.
-The second guarantee is achieved by storing the Signed Statement on an Append-only Log.
-The third guarantee is achieved by implementing the Append-only Log using a verifiable data structure (such as a Merkle Tree {{MERKLE}}).

-SCITT is a generalisation of Certificate Transparency {{-CT}}, which can be interpreted as a transparency architecture for the supply chain of X.509 certificates.
-CAs (Issuers) sign X.509 TBSCertificates (Artifacts) to produce X.509 certificates (Signed Statements).
-CAs then submit the certificates to one or more CT logs (Transparency Services).
-The CT logs produce Signed Certificate Timestamps (Transparent Statements).
-The SCTs are checked by browsers (Verifiers), and the Append-only Log can be checked by Auditors.

 ## Requirements Notation